Data-Science-Center-UB/Obsidian-for-Researchers/README.md

 ## Feedback and Contribution

-If you'd like to give feedback, report issues, or suggest improvements, please use the [Issues](https://github.com/nfuchs-DSC/Obsidian-for-Researchers/issues) section of the repository.
+If you'd like to give feedback, report issues, or suggest improvements, please use the [Issues](https://github.com/nfuchs-DSC/Obsidian-for-Researchers/issues) section of the repository or create a [pull request](https://github.com/Data-Science-Center-UB/Obsidian-for-Researchers/pulls).

 Thank you for helping improve this resource!